White Glue D2 125 grams

 Cola Blanca D2 is designed for bonding porous materials in applications where the joint may be exposed to moderate ambient moisture.
 Its D2 classification ensures the bond retains its properties under normal indoor humidity conditions.

-- Carpentry and cabinet-making: joining panels, mouldings and solid wood pieces
+• Carpentry and joinery: bonding boards, mouldings and solid wood pieces

-- Cardboard industry: bonding and laminating cardboard and boxboard
+• Cardboard industry: gluing and laminating cardboard and paperboard

 How to use it

-- Prepare the surfaces: they must be clean, dry and free from dust and grease.
-For wood, moisture content should not exceed 12%.
+1. Prepare the surfaces: they must be clean, dry and free of dust and grease.
+For wood, make sure the moisture content of the material does not exceed 12%.

-- Apply the glue: spread a uniform layer with a brush, spatula or directly with the twist nozzle on one or both surfaces.
+2. Apply the glue: spread an even layer with a brush, spatula or directly with the twist nozzle onto one or both surfaces.

-- Join and clamp: bring the pieces together and apply pressure with clamps or a press.
+3. Join and press: bring the pieces together and apply pressure using clamps or presses.
 Greater pressure produces a stronger bond.

-- Wait: initial bonding occurs in 20-30 minutes.
-For maximum strength, allow at least 24 hours before loading the joint.
+4. Waiting time: initial bonding occurs within 20–30 minutes.
+For maximum strength, allow at least 24 hours to cure before loading the joint.

-- Clean excess: remove excess with a damp cloth before it dries.
+5. Clean up excess: remove residue with a damp cloth before it dries.
 Once dry, the glue is harder to remove.

 Usage tips